 *** To see if the MDPP is available in your area, click here. ***

-Olivia Dean is a Policy Research Senior Analyst in AARP’s Public Policy Institute.
-Her work focuses on a variety of health-related issues, including public health, health disparities, private coverage, and emerging health trends.
+Olivia Dean is a policy research senior analyst at the AARP Public Policy Institute.
+Her areas of expertise include public health, health disparities, private coverage, and emerging health trends.

-Lynda Flowers is a Senior Strategic Policy Advisor in AARP’s Public Policy Institute.
-Her work focuses on Medicaid, health disparities/health equity, public health, prevention and healthy living, oral health, and health care quality.
+Lynda Flowers is a senior strategic policy advisor at the AARP Public Policy Institute.
+Her areas of expertise include Medicaid, health disparities/health equity, public health, and health care quality.

 Jennifer Peed is the Director of the Office of Center Integration at the Center to Champion Nursing in America.
 Jennifer provides financial oversight, directs operational activities, and provides guidance on special projects.
 She also serves as chief of staff for the Campaign for Action.

-Elizabeth Carter is a Senior Health Services Research Advisor at the AARP Public Policy Institute and an OptumLabs visiting fellow.
-Her research focuses on health and policy issues affecting older adults, from the prevention and treatment of chronic diseases and their complications, to health care quality and cost.
+Elizabeth Carter is a senior health services research advisor at the AARP Public Policy Institute and an OptumLabs visiting fellow.
+Her areas of expertise include prevention and treatment of chronic diseases and their complications and health care quality and cost.